which is more durable?

 This is one of the most frequently asked questions when it comes to purchasing wood flooring, especially for those of you who have not dealt with engineered wood flooring before.
-Many people have been fully converted to engineered but it still remains to this day a highly misunderstood wood flooring product.
+Many people have been fully converted to engineered but still to this day engineered remains a highly misunderstood wood flooring product.

 What is solid and engineered wood flooring?

 If you’re not sure already, let’s just re-confirm what is meant by engineered wood flooring and solid wood flooring.